chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 Similar to `SPLIT_STRING()`, neither of these are new, but they have been greatly enhanced.
 After years of waiting, we finally have the ability to control how `NULL` values are handled with the use of `IGNORE NULLS` and `RESPECT NULLS`.

 In SQL Server, `NULL` values are always sorted to the "lowest" end.
 So if you sort ascending, `NULL` values will be at the top.
 Unfortunately, we don't have a choice over that matter.
-In other RDBMS's such as Postgres, you can control this behavior (e.g. `ORDER BY MyValue ASC NULLS LAST`).
+In other RDBMSs such as Postgres, you can control this behavior (e.g. `ORDER BY MyValue ASC NULLS LAST`).

 I've personally never run into this as a major problem, there's always ways around it, such as `ORDER BY IIF(MyValue IS NULL, 0, 1), MyValue`, which will sort `NULL` values to the bottom first, _then_ sort by `MyValue`.